Skip to content

 About This Calculator

-Our methodology: Based on the Percentage of Income model as defined in the Wisconsin DCF 150 (Percentage of Income Standard).
-Updated for 2026.
+Methodology: Percentage of Income model per Wisconsin DCF 150 (Percentage of Income Standard).